 That said, it’s easy to see why these big-name brands would want to partner with NASCAR.
 For one, they get lots of exposure as their names and logos are featured on the racetrack and sometimes even the cars.
 Also benefitting the brand’s exposure is that NASCAR regularly attracts about two million viewers per event if not more, especially big ones like the Sprint Cup, which is like the Super Bowl of motorsports.

 Also, these brands might be able to negotiate airtime such as commercials, incentivizing NASCAR viewers to buy a box of Cheerios, a six-pack of Coke, or yes, even a pack of Nicorette gum.

-Beyond even that, if a brand can get their name prominently displayed on a NASCAR vehicle, when that vehicle is then reproduced on t-shirts, replica cars, and other merchandise, it’s like free promotion for the brand.
+Beyond even that, if a brand can get its name prominently displayed on a NASCAR vehicle, when that vehicle is then reproduced on t-shirts, replica cars, and other merchandise, it’s like a free promotion for the brand.

 With so many brands of all different types getting involved in racing sponsorship, you might feel a little overwhelmed.
 How do you choose which target sponsors to focus on?

 First, I recommend beginning with an honest assessment of your organization, its size, prominence, and status.
 Unless you’re NASCAR or another motorsports organization on par with NASCAR, then you probably won’t have your pick of the litter when it comes to sponsorship options.
 Could Coca-Cola sponsor you?
 Sure.
 Would it be better to choose a somewhat smaller brand to start with?
 Yes, at least if you want to get sponsors in time for your event.

 Also, don’t just choose your sponsors purely based on name recognition alone.
 Yes, in motorsports, it’s important that your sponsors are a who’s who of brands, but that can’t be your only criteria.